 Make sure to check out my post How To Get St. Mark’s Basilica Tickets.

 Visit the Basilica of Saint John & Paul

 Another church you may want to visit is St. John and Paul Basilica, the largest church in Venice and which took more than a century to build and that was finally consecrated in 1430.
 The square where it is located is a good place to hang out too!

 Walk up St. Mark’s Bell Tower

-There is no doubt that one of the things to do in Venice is walking up the Campanile di San Marco, the famous bell tower.
-This is the tallest landmark in Venice and from the top, located right in Piazza San Marco and one of the symbols of the city that you will easily recognize from a distance.
-From there, you’ll enjoy an unforgettable view of Venice – easily one of the best things to do in Venice.
-There always are long lines to get in – and it’s easy to see why.
-So I recommend getting a ticket beforehand.
-You can find it here.
+The Campanile di San Marco, Venice famous bell tower, is the tallest landmark in the city.
+It’s located right in Piazza San Marco and one of the symbols of the city that you will easily recognize from a distance.
+From there, you’ll enjoy an unforgettable view of Venice.

 Visit Doge’s Palace (Palazzo Ducale)

 This centuries-old palace is one of the unmissable places to visit in Venice.
 It served as the home of the Doge, a supreme leader who was elected by Venetian nobles to govern Venice.
 Located at Saint Mark’s Square, it is entirely built in yVenetian gothic architecture, and its interior is absolutely opulent.